 GPU isn’t as good as others on this list

 The Acer Predator Helios 300 is one of the heavy-hitters in the gaming laptop battle royale.
-Like the Alienware M17, the Helios 300’s screen is so thin it almost disappears when looking at its profile.
+The Helios 300’s screen is so thin it almost disappears when looking at its profile.

 The Predator rocks a 17.3-inch Full HD screen with a 144Hz refresh rate and IPS display with a vibrancy that puts TechniColor to shame.
 With a 9th-generation Intel i7-8750H CPU at its core, this laptop hits peak operating power.
 It is important to note that the processor is undervolted a bit to help with better thermals.

 The temperature of the Helios 300 keeps the machine cool and composed, and this goes back to the undervolting previously mentioned.
 Cooler temperatures are crucial when spinning up the GTX 1660Ti to tackle the most recent games.
-The 6GB GPU is mediocre compared to the GeForce 20-series other laptops have on this list, but it will still play modern games well.
+The 6GB GPU isn’t the best 17-inch laptops can offer when so many have the GeForce 20-series other laptops have on this list, but it will still play modern games well and is enough for most VR titles.

 The Helios 300 has 16GB of DDR4 2666 MHz memory and lines up with most of the other top-notch gaming PCs.
 There is room for further configuration up to 32GB of memory and a free PCIe M.2 slot to make loading times even shorter.